 People considering Medicare Advantage Plans should take note of the extra benefits that often come with these plans.
-Many include the Part D prescription drug coverage normally offered through a separate plan and they often cover services for routine eye, dental, and hearing care as well.
+Many include the Part D prescription drug coverage normally offered through a separate plan and they often cover services for other types of care not covered by original Medicare.

 While not all plans offer the same benefits package, these types of features are not offered by Original Medicare and provide a good reason to give Medicare Advantage plans a closer look.

 Medicare Advantage Plans are frequently labeled as an HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization).
 Both types have a provider and facilities network through which their members obtain healthcare services.
 The difference between an HMO and a PPO can be found in the network size, cost-sharing for the member, and the ability to see out-of-network providers.
 HMOs are the most restrictive but tend to offer a lower cost-sharing for their members while PPOs are less restrictive and allow members to see out-of-network providers for an additional cost.

 It is very important when selecting a Medicare Advantage plan that we verify that your healthcare providers are in-network for the plans you are considering.
 I have tools that I can use to make sure your plan works with the doctors you see so you don't find yourself without coverage from the providers and facilities you trust with your care.

 While Original Medicare does not cover prescription drugs, the Part D program allows Medicare recipients to get their medications at a lower cost.
 Many Medicare Advantage plans include a Part D benefit with the same types of coverage offered by the standalone Part D plans.